 7 Steps to Save Money on a Remodel

 (Family Features) Everyone has a defined budget he or she can allocate toward a remodeling or updating project.
-Even if funds were unlimited, it's still in a everyone's best interest to secure the best value for each dollar invested in a remodeling project, ultimately improving the beauty, comfort and, value of the home.
+Even if funds were unlimited, it's still in everyone's best interest to secure the best value for each dollar invested in a remodeling project, ultimately improving the beauty, comfort, and value of the home.

 Consider these tips from the experts at the National Association for the Remodeling Industry to help save money on your next project.

 Determine how far your budget will go.
 Create a wish list of everything you want to accomplish.
 Disregard the cost and simply write down everything you can dream of.
 Prioritize items from "must haves" to "nice but not necessary."
 Find a contractor who will work with you to determine whether your wish list is attainable for the funds you are willing to invest in your home.

 Decide how to handle budget overages.
 If you can't get far enough down the list with the available money, you could choose to stop the process and continue saving, investigate financing options, re-evaluate your wish list or consider material substitutions.

 Make material selections you can afford.
 Every project will have a set of required materials, but there are options when it comes to variety, style, and quality.

 Cabinets: Subtle changes like forgoing custom rustic cherry cabinets with plywood cabinet sides for regular cherry cabinets with furniture board sides can achieve the same look at a lower cost.